casangi/casadocs/docs/api/casaconfig.rst

 The configuration files are used in order of defaults, site configuration, user configuration.
 The optional configuration files need only set parameters that differ from the defaults.
-The resulting configuration will always include the full of configuration parameters recognized by CASA.
+The resulting configuration will always include the full set of configuration parameters recognized by CASA.
 The configuration files are evaluated python files so any valid python can be used.

 **Note:**, configuration happens before any parts of CASA are loaded so no CASA modules except